 Ultimately this movie is the manifestation of all the pent-up bitterness and resentment that atom bomb survivors had for the inescapable circumstances that surrounded them in post WWII Japan.
 The Japanese government and the Japanese people failed them, and Americans were oblivious to their struggles.
 It's a bit of a downer, to say the least.
 The movie doesn't vilify or justify the actions of its characters.
 It leaves judgment up to the viewer.
 Some of these people behave terribly, some try to move on, and several of them die regardless of what they were doing.

 It's a polarizing movie.
 Some people will appreciate it, most people will see it as a pointlessly hateful and ugly movie.
 I'd recommend seeing it despite any preconceptions you might have.
-If nothing else, this movie has convinced me that atom bombs are far more destructive than we think they are, and they have destroyed far more lives than Wikipedia gives them credit for.
-The purpose of this movie is to showcase the terrible things atom bombs can do, and I think it succeeds in that endeavor.
+If nothing else, this movie has convinced me that atom bombs are far more destructive than we think they are, and they have ruined far more lives than Wikipedia gives them credit for.
+The purpose of this movie is to showcase the terrible things atom bombs can do in the hope that we never resort to them again, and I think it succeeds in that endeavor.